Celery Leaves Salt

 An easy way to make this seasoning is to infuse salt with celery leaves in the oven.

-When growing my own celery in the veggie patch, I found that the dark green leaves were so much more tasty than the blanched ones from the supermarkets and are so nice to flavour a dish.
-It can be used like herbs and spread over plate as a finishing like parsley.
-Just after I moved in Australia, I felt like making an old Bloody Caesar cocktail… and I went huhhhh!
-Not only I could not find any jar of celery salt but nor could I find any clamato juice - the essentials!
-So later on I simply made my own celery salt… and substituted the clamato juice (that no one seems enthusiastic about around here) with tomato juice like a Bloody Mary when making this occasional cocktail.
-There is always a way and that’s just one of the many things I’ve learned to do living abroad with different food products.
-And what else to season with this celery salt on?
-Pretty much anything that celery taste can go well with like soups for example.
-The commercial celery salt I knew is usually made with the seeds and salt but with dried homegrown leaves, the taste is pretty much as good if not better!
+When growing my own celery in the veggie patch, I found that the dark green leaves were tastier than the blanched ones from the supermarkets and were so nice to flavour a dish.
+It can be used like herbs and spread over a plate as a finishing like parsley.
+Just after moving to Australia, I felt like making an old Bloody Caesar cocktail and... huhhhh where can I find celery salt and clamato juice - the essentials?
+Anywhere but in specialised shops online and these are very expensive.
+So later on I realized the Caesar version of the cocktail was typically Canadian and I simply made my own celery salt… substituting the clamato juice (that no one seems enthusiastic about around here) with tomato juice like a Bloody Mary.
+There is always a way and that’s just one of the many things I’ve learned to do living abroad.
+And what else to season with this celery salt?
+Pretty much anything that celery tastes can go well with like soups for example.
+The commercial celery salt I knew is usually made with seeds and salt but with dried homegrown leaves, the taste is pretty much as good if not better!